felixnorden/moppepojkar/documentation/social-contract.md

 ## Meetings

 - Whole group meetings will be held once a week
-    - Will be for ~2 hours
+    - Max 1 hour.
-- The project manager will be the chairman of each meeting
+- In the beginning of each meeting specify a chairman.
 - When a discussion is held on a specific subject the following rules apply:
     - Switching subject is prohibited until the current discussion is finished
     - No request for the right of speech will be made if it will be unrelated
-- The secretary for the upcoming meeting will be decided upon at the end of the previous meeting
+- The secretary for the meeting will be decided at the beginning of each meeting with the assistance of random.org.
 - Daily stand ups for the smaller groups
-- 2-3 stand ups for whole group meetings
+- 2-3 stand ups for reps group meetings

 ## Smaller group requirements

 - Groups will be kept flexible
 - Documentation needs to be made for each meeting
+- Agreements between teams about code will be written down and specified so that a common conceptional ground.
+- All UML-charts will be added to the common directory.
+Arbitrary UML will be put in the "documentation/UML"-dir.

 ## References